shannonerhea/fresh-out-of/README.md

 # fresh-out-of

-A Smart Shopping List that learns your buying habits over time!
+A Smart Shopping List that learns your buying habits over time

 ## Overview